Bogdanp/quicksilver.vim/README.md

 --------

 `C-f` turns on `fuzzy matching`.
-Fuzzy matching will match any filename that contains every character in pattern in order.
+Fuzzy matching will match any filename that contains every character in the pattern in order.
 For example, the pattern `rdm` will match `README` but not `REMADE`.

 `C-n` turns on `normal matching`.
 Normal matching will match any